 - a.
-With approval from the MSA working group, FE funds can pay for MSA members' participation at meetings, or a portion thereof, with MSA members and/or health authority partners that are not associated with: - quality assurance investigations, activities associated with members' practice reviews, or standard department/division or facility quality assurance activities (e.g., morbidity and mortality rounds, case reviews); - ii. attendance at department/division meetings1 or MSA meetings as required by the medical staff rules; and, - iii. quality assurance committees associated or reporting to the Medical Advisory Committee at any level. - b.
-FE funds can pay for MSA members' attendance at Medical Advisory Committee meetings at the health authority-wide, regional and local levels.
+With approval from the MSA working group, FE funds can pay for MSA members' participation at meetings, or a portion thereof, with MSA members and/or health authority partners that are not associated with: - i. quality assurance investigations, activities associated with members' practice reviews, or standard department/division or facility quality assurance activities (e.g., morbidity and mortality rounds, case reviews); - ii. attendance at department/division meetings1 or MSA meetings as required by the medical staff rules; and, - iii. quality assurance committees associated or reporting to the Medical Advisory Committee at any level.